Akron Children's Logo

 What Medicines to Take

-Many kids with asthma need to take medicine even when they feel good.
-Long-term control medicine (also called controller or maintenance medicine) is taken regularly.
+Many kids with asthma need to take medicine every day, even when they feel good.
+This medicine helps make the airways less inflamed.
+It’s sometimes called controller, long-term control, or maintenance medicine.
 If you need it, your plan will say how much of it to take, and when.
-Fast-acting or "rescue" medicine is what you need to take when you have a flare-up.

 What Makes Your Asthma Symptoms Worse